dmlc/ps-lite/guide/README.md

 ### Time dependency and callback

-Note that we called `Wait` after each `Push` and `Pull` to wait these two asynchronous functions actually finished the data communication.
-Besides `Wait` we can move the dependency that "My pulled results should at least have the data I pushed previously" into servers node by specifying the `deps` options.
+Note that we called `Wait` after each `Push` and `Pull` to wait for these asynchronous functions to complete their data communication.
+Besides `Wait` we can add the dependency that "My pulled results should at least have the data I pushed previously" into servers node by specifying the `deps` options.

 ![deps](deps.png)

 Furthermore, we can execute `std::cout` in a callback function.
-The following codes ([example_b](example_b.cc)) are equal to above.
+The following codes ([example_b](example_b.cc)) shows the above steps.

 ```c++